-Type of indicator trace Assessment level (quality grade) in compliance with ISO 23277 1 1 2 3 Linear 2 l - indicator bead length Non-linear 3 d - size of a major axis of the indicator bead l ≤ 2 mm d ≤ 4 mm $l \leqslant 4 \text{ mm}$ $d \leqslant 6 \text{ mm}$ $l \le 8 \text{ mm}$ $d \le 8 \text{ mm}$
+Type of indicator trace Assessment level (quality grade) in compliance with ISO 23277 1

+1 2 3

+Linear 2 /≤ 2 mm / ≤ 4 mm /≤8 mm

+/ - indicator bead length

+Non-linear 3 d ≤ 4 mm d ≤ 6 mm d ≤ 8 mm

+d - size of a major axis of the indicator bead
-1Acceptance levels 2 and 3 may include an index "" designating that all the linear indicator beads shall be assessed as per level 1.

-3.4.4.3 On the dye penetrant testing results the welded joints shall be considered fit/accepted if inadmissible imperfections are not detected for an acceptable level listed in Table 3.4.4.1.
+- 1 Acceptance levels 2 and 3 may include an index "" designating that all the linear indicator beads shall be assessed as per level 1. - A linear indicator bead is an indicator bead with its length exceeding the width of more than three times. - Non-linear indicator bead is an indicator bead with its length equal to or less than three widths. - 3.4.4.3 On the dye penetrant testing results the welded joints shall be considered fit/accepted if inadmissible imperfections are not detected for an acceptable level listed in Table 3.4.4.1.